sbeltran10/bcit-ssd-plasmatic/Readme.md

 - "react-native-webview": "^5.8.1"

-1. After copying the src folder and the QuestionnaireQuest.js file, open your project's package.json
+1. After copying the src folder and QuestionnaireQuest.js to the project root, open your project's package.json